manalipatel9/project_4/README.md

 Tableau link: https://public.tableau.com/app/profile/manali.patel2222/viz/project4visuals/diameter?publish=yes

 Visualizations were created using Tableau and matplotlib.
 CSV was downloaded from Kaggle and imported into a SQL database.
-Our machine learning model connects to our SQL database via SQLite.
+Our supervised machine learning model connects to our SQL database via SQLite. "images" folder contains screenshots of the code used for the machine learning portion.

 Other libraries used: Scikit-learn, Python Pandas.